Oakland Coliseum: Concerts

 Metallica and Guns N' Roses brought the Guns N' Roses/Metallica Stadium Tour to the Coliseum on September 24, 1992, with Body Count as their opening act.

 U2 played 2 nights in June 1997 at the Oakland Coliseum as part of their PopMart tour.
 They were supported by Oasis, one of the first shows of their Be Here Now tour.

 The stadium played host to The Gigantour on September 8, 2006, featuring performances by Megadeth, Lamb of God, Opeth, Arch Enemy, Overkill, Into Eternity, Sanctity and The SmashUp.

 U2 performed at the stadium again during their 360° Tour on June 7, 2011, with Lenny Kravitz and Moonalice as their opening acts in front of 64,829 people.
 The show was originally scheduled to take place on June 16, 2010, but was postponed, due to Bono's emergency back surgery.

 On August 5, 2017, Green Day played a homecoming concert at the Coliseum.
 The show was part of the band's summer tour in support of their third number 1 album, Revolution Radio.

 The stadium hosted the "Bay Area" edition of large hip-hop music festival Rolling Loud in 2018 and '19.
 2019 headliners included Future, G-Eazy, Migos, and Lil Uzi Vert.

-The stadium holds the distinction of hosting the most concerts by The Grateful Dead with 66 shows between 1979 and 1995.
+On October 1, 2021, and October 2, 2021, regional Mexican giant Los Bukis closed out their reunion tour at the Coliseum, following a 25-year hiatus.
+The concerts were not included in the tour at first but were eventually added due to increased demand.

 In popular culture

 The music video for the Huey Lewis & the News song "Jacob's Ladder" was shot at a concert at the Coliseum on December 31, 1986.

 Richard Marx shot the video for "Take This Heart" on the baseball field of the Coliseum.

 The stadium was the location for the 1994 Disney movie Angels in the Outfield.
 Although Angel Stadium of Anaheim (known as Anaheim Stadium at the time) was where the Angels actually played, it was damaged in the 1994 Southern California earthquake.
 Anaheim Stadium was used for views from the outside and aerial views, while the Coliseum was used for interior shots.
+Ironically, within two years of the film's release, the Oakland Coliseum itself would be drastically altered due to the Raiders moving back in.
+Meanwhile, after the Los Angeles Rams relocated to St. Louis, Anaheim Stadium was renovated to be more baseball-friendly.

 The Coliseum was also used for scenes in the 2011 film Moneyball.

 The climax of the novel There There by Tommy Orange takes place in the Coliseum.